Radially polarized synchrotron from galaxy-cluster virial shocks

 In particular, at high, $|b|>70\dgr$ latitudes, the mean Galactic Faraday rotation measure drops to $\mbox{RM}\lesssim (10\pm20)\mbox{ rad m}^{-2}$ \citep{TaylorEtAl09}.
 Sky coverage varies among GMIMS channels, but is uniformly maximal in the high, $[\nu_l,\nu_h]\equiv[1630.74,1734.94]\MHz$ frequency band, which we utilize in the present analysis.
 At these frequencies, the $\mbox{RM}(|b|>70\dgr)$ values above correspond to small, $\chi(\nu_h)\lesssim17\dgr\pm34\dgr$ rotation angles, so the radial and tangential polarizations can be distinguished even without correcting for Faraday rotation.
 Moreover, the high-latitude RM is $\sim$twice smaller in the northern hemisphere, and is vanishingly small near the north Galactic pole \citep{TaylorEtAl09}, where $\mbox{RM}(b>75\dgr)\simeq 3.0\pm0.5\mbox{ rad m}^{-2}$ translates to only $\chi(\nu_h)\simeq 5\dgr\pm1\dgr$.

-GMIMS Stokes $Q$ and $U$ HEALPix maps\footnote{With polarization angle in IAU conventions (T. Landecker, private communications): counter-clockwise on the plane of the sky, north due east.} at resolution index 8 are used, with parameter $N_{\mbox{ {side}}}=256$ implying 786,432 all-sky pixels with a $\sim0\dgrdot23$ angular separation and a fixed solid angle $\delta\Omega\simeq 1.6\times 10^{-5}\sr$.
-These maps are stacked around MCXC clusters, scaled to their $\theta_{500}\equiv R_{500}/d_A(z)$ characteristic angles, after separating the total, $P=(Q^2+U^2)^{1/2}$ polarization into radial and tangential polarized components, $P_r$ and $P_t$, as a function of the angle\footnote{The angle $\phi$ defined with polarization-angle conventions: north due east.} $\phi(\Myc,\MyH)$ of a given HEALPix pixel $\MyH$ with respect to the center of nearby cluster $\Myc$.
+GMIMS Stokes $Q$ and $U$ HEALPix (Hierarchical Equal Area isoLatitude Pixelization) maps \footnote{With polarization angle in IAU conventions (T. Landecker, private communications): counter-clockwise on the plane of the sky, north due east.} at resolution index 8 are used, with a number $N_{\mbox{ {side}}}=256$ of pixels per side implying 786,432 all-sky pixels with a $\sim0\dgrdot23$ angular separation and a fixed solid angle $\delta\Omega\simeq 1.6\times 10^{-5}\sr$.
+These maps are stacked around MCXC clusters, scaled to their $\theta_{500}\equiv R_{500}/d_A(z)$ characteristic angles, after separating the total, $P=(Q^2+U^2)^{1/2}$ polarization into radial and tangential polarized components, $P_r$ and $P_t$, as a function of the angle \footnote{The angle $\phi$ defined with polarization-angle conventions: north due east.} $\phi(\Myc,\MyH)$ of a given HEALPix pixel $\MyH$ with respect to the center of nearby cluster $\Myc$.
 Here, $d_A(z)$ is the angular diameter distance at the cluster redshift $z$.

 We adopt the beam co-addition stacking method, already established for radio virial-shock signals \citep{HouEtAl23}, as follows.
 For each channel $\Myfr$, cluster $\Myc$, and pixel $\MyH$, denote the measured brightness temperature as $T(\Myfr,\Myc,\MyH)$, and the corresponding sum of background and foreground temperatures (henceforth background, for brevity) as $\MyT(\Myfr,\Myc,\MyH)$, so the local excess becomes $\Delta T(\Myfr,\Myc,\MyH) \equiv T-\MyT$.
 This procedure is repeated for each polarization component.
 Namely, for total, radial, and tangential polarizations, $\Delta T$ becomes $\Delta P\equiv P-P_b$, $\Delta P_r\equiv \Delta P |\cos\delta\phi|$, and $\Delta P_t\equiv\Delta P |\sin\delta\phi|$, respectively, where the angle difference